klaytn/kips/KIPs/kip-dreaft_sdk_common_architecture.md

 #### AccountKeyRoleBased

 `AccountKeyRoleBased` is a class representing [AccountKeyRoleBased](https://docs.klaytn.com/klaytn/design/accounts#accountkeyrolebased).
+It is used to set different key pairs to different roles in an account.

 ##### Variable description